George Roerich /Yuri Nikolayevich Roerich/

 (1902 – 1960)

-Yuri Roerich is one of the greatest orientalists, linguists, and compilers of encyclopedias of the 20th century, and his name is known in many countries around the world.
+Yuri Roerich is one of the greatest orientalists, linguists, and encyclopedists of the 20th century, and his name is known in many countries around the world.
 He spoke fluently more than 30 European and Asian languages and dialects, was a brilliant expert in Eastern culture, religion and philosophy.
 He also represented that synthetic trend in Oriental Studies in which Russia could justly take pride.

 Yuri Roerich was born in the village of Okoulovka of the Novgorod Province, on August 16th, 1902.
-His childhood and adolescence were spent in Saint Petersburg.
+He spent his childhood and adolescence in Saint Petersburg.
 From an early age, the boy took interest in history and military science.
-Helena Roerich wrote in her letters: “The elder one showed love for history and tin soldiers.
+Helena Roerich wrote in her letters: “The elder son showed love for history and tin soldiers.
 He had thousands of them.
 His passion for the art of war has survived until now.
 Strategy is his pet subject.
 By the way, this talent is inborn, and he is very proud of his ancestor – field-marshal Mikhail Golenischev-Kutuzov, the hero of the war of 1812”.

 |G. Roerich.
 In the castle.
 1917 – 1918|

-At the age of 15, Yuri Roerich was already studying Egyptology with the famous scientist-Egiptologist B. Tourayev, as well as the Mongolian language and the history of Mongols with A. Roudnev.
+Already at the age of 15, Yuri Roerich was studying Egyptology with the famous scientist-Egiptologist B. Tourayev, as well as the Mongolian language and the history of Mongols with A. Roudnev.

-Young Roerich’s paintings and graphics executed during his school years testify to the broadness of his interests and his versatile talents, as well show Yuri’s artistic gift.
+Young Roerich’s paintings and graphics performed during his school years testify to the broadness of his interests and his versatile talents, as well as to his artistic gift.

-Having finished the Karl May Gymnasium, he entered the Indian and Iranian Department of the Oriental Languages School at London University.
+Having graduated from the Karl May Gymnasium, he entered the Indo-Iranian Department of the London University School for Oriental Languages.
 His outstanding abilities for languages were so obvious that he was introduced as the best Sanskrit student to the Secretary of State for Indian Affairs who came to visit the University.

 |G. Roerich.
 Tibetan painting.